How to Create Content That Fills Funnel Gaps

 Okay, so you’ve filled your funnel.
 Now what?

-Email list.
+• Email list.
 If they’re on your email list, cover topics that go deeper into your email topics.
+Give them more where they are.
 Go one step further so they feel like they get something.

-Hesitation-busting.
+• Hesitation-busting.
 Do some research and take note of key hesitations.
-You know those post-service surveys?
-Time to get out a magnifying glass and go full Sherlock to find out just what hesitations ALMOST kept them from buying from you.
+Send out a survey (to your clients and those who didn’t buy from you.)
+Time to get out a magnifying glass and go full Sherlock to find out just what hesitations kept them from buying from you.
 Then make content about THAT.

 The middle funnel is a lot of fun because this is where you really find your people.
 If you’re getting lots of hits in the middle, it’s a good sign.